V4NSH4J/discord-mass-DM-GO/README.md

 This is the config I'd use, with ofcourse the offset calculated accordingly.

 ## Message in file
 The `input/message.json` is an array of messages from which one is chosen at random to be sent before each DM.
-You can use [this](https://glitchii.github.io/embedbuilder/?editor=json) website to make embeds and get them in JSON format or you can edit the default embed from examples.
-If you decide to use the website, you'd have to make a few changes.
-Like changing "embed" to "embeds" and adding a pair of square paranthesis ([]) around the embed parameters.
-This is because in Discord's Docs, Embeds is an array of Embeds.
-You'd also need to add a pair of square paranthesis ([]) arround the whole message as our message.json is an array of messages.
-If this is too much for you, try learning a little bit of JSON to edit efficiently or modify the examples or just enter message when it asks you before DMing.
-You may also use the "Get Message" feature in DMDGO to get a message as JSON but be sure to add it to an array by adding the square paranthesis.
+Message.json is an array of messages.
+Find the examples below to add multiple messages.
+You can use the "get message" option to get messages from discord as well.
+Be sure to have the [] around the whole message.
+The only way to change lines is adding `\n`.
+After discord update on 22nd January 2022; Embed support was removed from DMDGO V1.0.7.5 and higher as discord removed the capibility to send embeds completely from userbots

 ### Example message 1 : Single Message, No Embed
 ```json